cns-iu/ccf-research-kaggle-2022/README.md

 ```
 ## Data

-All data will be made publicly available after competition end (September 2022).
+All data used in the competition and the external data used by the winning teams can be [accessed here](https://drive.google.com/drive/folders/1wsaMx1aH0BMAdP3jYvxfuOEghMd9x-pO?usp=sharing).

 ## Models

-All machine learning models (baseline model, winning algorithms) will be made publicly available after competition end (September 2022).
+All trained models (baseline model, winning algorithms) can be [accessed here](https://drive.google.com/drive/folders/1wsaMx1aH0BMAdP3jYvxfuOEghMd9x-pO?usp=sharing).